Beaufort, Victoria

 Beaufort is a town in Victoria, Australia.
 It is located on the Western Highway midway between Ararat and Ballarat, in the Pyrenees Shire local government area.
 It is 387 m above sea level.
-At the 2016 census, Beaufort had a population of 1,539.
+At the 2021 census, Beaufort had a population of 1,712.
 The town takes its name either from Rear-Admiral Francis Beaufort or a Welsh village in Monmouthshire.

-The area was once occupied by the Wadawurrung Aborigines who called the area 'Peerick' or 'Yarram-yarram'.
+The area was once occupied by the Wadawurrung Indigenous Australians who called the area Peerick or Yarram-yarram.

 History

 Thomas Mitchell passed through the district on his expedition of 1836.
-Early settlers in the area were the Kirkland Brothers and a Mr. Hamilton; the latter took up Trawalla Station in 1838.
+Early settlers in the area were Kenneth Kirkland his wife Katherine Kirkland and her two brothers in 1838.
 The station was taken over by Adolphus Goldsmith in 1841 and he developed the property into a rich grazing enterprise.
 Lake Goldsmith was named after him.

 Gold was discovered in 1852, with another gold rush from 1854 at nearby Fiery Creek.
 The Fiery Creek diggings supported four townships, Beaufort, Yam Holes Creek, View Point and Southern Cross, during the 1850s.
 The population on the fields reportedly reached approximately 100,000 people at its height in the late 1850s and produced 450,000 ounces of gold over a two-year period, 1855–1856.

 The town was surveyed in 1857 and town allotments were sold from 1858.
 By 1860, Beaufort had become a small but strong agricultural, pastoral and timber district.
 Beaufort's Court House was built in 1864 and the Post Office renamed as Beaufort the same year.

+Climate

+Beaufort has an elevation-influenced oceanic climate (Köppen: Cfb), with tepid, relatively dry summers and cool, wetter winters.
+Average maxima vary from 25.3 C in January to 10.1 C in July, while average minima fluctuate between 11.5 C in February and 3.2 C in July.
+Mean average annual precipitation is moderately low 685.2 mm, but is frequent, spread between 167.1 precipitation days.
+Consequently, the town is not sunny, experiencing 180.2 cloudy days and only 55.2 clear days annually.
+Extreme temperatures have ranged from 44.1 C on 7 February 2009 to -6.0 C on 21 July 1982.
+All climate data was sourced from Ballarat Airport, located 37.2 km southeast of Nhill at slightly higher elevation (435 m).